-- What roles do you want them to do?
+- What roles do you want people to do?

-- How much time will they need to spend volunteering?
+- How much time will the role require?

 - Who will look after the new volunteers?

-It’s also a good idea to appoint a Volunteer Coordinator to look after all club volunteers.
-Volunteer Coordinators are in charge of recruitment and role placement as well as support, recognition and rewarding.
-You can find out more about this role here
+It’s a good idea to appoint a Volunteer Coordinator to look after your club volunteers.
+Volunteer Coordinators are in charge of recruitment and their sole-focus is ensuring your volunteers feel valued, developed and supported through recognition and rewards.

 - Volunteer centres